mhgarry/PixelPath_Your-ADHD-Productivity-Adventure/README.md

 ### Interactive Overworld Map

-Navigate your tasks through an intuitive, Super Mario World-style overworld map.
+Navigate your tasks through an intuitive, pixel art overworld map.
 As you complete tasks, unlock new areas, revealing a path of progression that visually represents your achievements.

 ### Pixel Art Avatars